harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 ## Access Key Vault from a .NET Core API

-As an example, I’ll take a simple .NET Core Web API which will read the previously persisted value of `SampleSecret` and expose it over HTTP.
+As an example, I'll take a simple .NET Core Web API which will read the previously persisted value of `SampleSecret` and expose it over HTTP.
 Starting from a new .NET Core Web API project, several changes have to be made in `Program.cs`. .NET Core ships with built-in support for Azure Key Vault.
 That said, you need to use `ConfigurationBuilder` to instruct your app in order to read configuration values from Azure Key Vault.

 ```csharp
 public class Program